Global Markets: Asian shares rise as China and U.S. weigh fresh talks

 “While the move is encouraging, the CBT faces a challenging macroeconomic environment characterized by rising inflation amid a sharp deceleration in economic activity,” Citi analysts said in a note.
 “We continue to believe that the external adjustment that lies ahead is likely to be more challenging than the previous episodes.”

-The two-year yield US2YT=RR, sensitive to expectations of higher Fed fund rates, touched 2.7524 percent compared with a U.S. close of 2.756 percent.
+The two-year yield, sensitive to expectations of higher Fed fund rates, touched 2.7524 percent compared with a U.S. close of 2.756 percent.

 The two-year yield fell Thursday after data showed U.S. consumer prices rose less than expected in August, and underlying inflation pressures also appeared to be slowing, suggesting the Federal Reserve’s pace of rate hikes could slow.